 During the Nine Years’ War (1688-1697), known in the English colonies of North America as the “King William's War,” the Iroquois were allied with the English.

-In 1701, the Iroquois ceded large part of their territory north of the Ohio to the English and signed peace with France.
 During the War of the Spanish Succession (1701-1713), known in the British colonies of North America as the “Queen Anne's War,” the “Five Nations” remained neutral.